 - Create: CUI is created when put on paper or entered into an information system. - Identify & Designate: Realize that the information is generated for or on behalf of an agency within the Executive Branch under a contract and determine if the information falls into one of the more than one hundred categories of CUI in the National and DOD CUI Registries.
 It is also important to realize what is not CUI. - Mark/Label: At minimum, CUI markings for unclassified DOD documents will include the acronym "CUI" or "CONTROLLED" in the banner of the document.
-It is a best practice to include markings in both the banner and footer of the document, and it is imperative to reference the DoD 5230.24 and DoD CUI Policy Memorandums to ensure correct markings. - Store: CUI can be stored in NIST 800-171 compliant information systems or controlled physical environments.
+It is a best practice to include markings in both the banner and footer of the document, and it is imperative to reference the CUI Marking Guide to ensure correct markings. - Store: CUI can be stored in NIST 800-171 compliant information systems or controlled physical environments.

-- Disseminate: Only authorized holders may disseminate in accordance with applicable laws, regulation, or government-wide Policy requiring specific safeguarding and dissemination controls. - Destroy: Hard and soft copies of CUI should be appropriately destroyed, meaning they are rendered unreadable, indecipherable, and irrecoverable.
-Review clearing, purging, and destruction guidance found within DoDI 5200.48 and NIST SP 800-88: Guidelines for Media Sanitization. - Decontrol: All holders must promptly decontrol CUI once the CUI owner has properly determined the information no longer requires safeguarding or dissemination controls, unless doing so conflicts with the related law, regulation, or government-wide policy in accordance with DoDI 5230.09.
+- Disseminate: Only authorized holders may disseminate in accordance with distribution statements, dissemination controls, and applicable laws. - Destroy: Hard and soft copies of CUI should be appropriately destroyed, meaning they are rendered unreadable, indecipherable, and irrecoverable.
+Review clearing, purging, and destruction in NIST SP 800-88: Guidelines for Media Sanitization. - Decontrol: All holders must promptly decontrol CUI once the CUI owner has properly determined the information no longer requires safeguarding or dissemination controls, unless doing so conflicts with the related law, regulation, or government-wide policy in accordance with DoDI 5230.09.